2004 Toyota Tundra Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2004 Toyota Tundra
+A guide to repairs, service, and maintenance costs for your 2004 Toyota Tundra

 The V8 models can experience exhaust manifold failures.
 A leaking exhaust manifold will sound like an exhaust leak or an audible ticking noise from the engine compartment and will be especially pronounced when the engine is still cold.

 Toyota issued a recall on the lower ball joint due to the possibility of premature wear from improper finishing in production.
 The ball joints will be replaced under the recall.
 There are two separate recalls combined here, one applies to 2002-2004 and the second to 2004-2006 Models.
 Please contact you local Toyota dealer to see if your vehicle is included.

 2004 Toyota Tundra QuestionsTruck will run but will not idle if the pedal is not pressed (1 answer)

 I disconnected the battery for 10 minutes.
 When I reconnected, the engine would start, run but not idle.

 Then they say I have a water pump leak and front differential leak too .

 2004 Toyota Tundra RecallsFront Passenger Air Bag Defect